-They have a density of nutrition, an intensity of flavor, and are simply beautiful.
+They have density of nutrition, intensity of flavor, and exquisite beauty.

 Microgreens are easy to grow and require little space, making them perfect for people to grow themselves on their kitchen counter or windowsill.